 Choosing which address to use when you register to vote is a personal decision.
 Whatever you decide, you may not register to vote in two places during the same election cycle.

-If you prefer to vote at the polls on Election Day, your local polling place address can be found on the back of the sample ballot booklet you receive by mail from your county elections official.
-You can also look up your polling place or call the Secretary of State's toll-free Voter Hotline at (800) 345-VOTE (8683).
+If you prefer to vote at the polls on Election Day, your local polling location address can be found on the back of the county voter information guide you receive by mail from your county elections official.
+You can also look up your polling location or call the Secretary of State's toll-free Voter Hotline at (800) 345-VOTE (8683).